Home - Book Preview

 The gates of the campus receded in the window.

 "You were fortunate," the Colonel said.
-"The camera."
+"The camera. "

 Quinn considered this.
 "Yeah," he said.
-"I got lucky."
+"I got lucky. "

-A pause.
-The city outside went by.
+A city outside went by.

 "But?" the Colonel looked at him.